This award-winning, energy-efficient design is compact but feels spacious thanks to an open plan and easy outdoor connections.

 for an 800 sq. ft., two bedroom one bath garden cottage.
 The magazine recognized the design “for its shared spaces and connections to the outdoors that make it seem larger than its physical boundaries…” It’s our Plan 890-1

-, and it can be yours as well.
+(deck side shown at the top of this post) and it can be yours as well.

 The layout is mostly one open space containing kitchen and living-dining area connecting to a large wrap-around deck, as shown here (all photos in this post by Mike Dean, courtesy Nir Pearlson).
 Nir explains that